Our team

 Alyse Unterberger

-Alyse comes to Jewish Learning Venture with more than 10 years of experience working to build a stronger and more engaged Jewish community.
-As Director of the Jewish Federation-funded Kehillah of Lower Merion, she worked with the rabbis, education directors, lay leaders and volunteers from the synagogues and other Jewish religious organizations to create community–wide educational and holiday programming and children and young family-oriented events.
+Alyse Unterberger joined JLV in 2016.
+She comes to Jewish Learning Venture with more than 10 years of experience working to build a stronger and more engaged Jewish community.
+As Director of the Jewish Federation-funded Kehillah of Lower Merion, she worked with the rabbis, education directors, lay leaders, and volunteers from the synagogues and other Jewish religious organizations to create community–wide educational and holiday programming and children and young family-oriented events.
 Alyse also brings 6 years of grant-writing and management experience from her work as Director of Grant Development and Compliance with the School District of Philadelphia.
 She holds a B.A.in Russian Language and Literature and an M.A. in Russian Literature from the University of Pennsylvania.

 Julia Weekes

-Julia Weekes is an educational management leader, educator, and artist.
-Julia has over thirty years of experience in leadership and management, professional development, arts education, integrated curriculum development, early childhood education, project-based learning, cooperative learning, and progressive education practices.
-She also has decades of experience in family engagement through her various roles in school, institutional, and community-based education.
+Julia Weekes joined JLV in 2021.
+She loves learning and loves to share how learning can be joyful, playful, innovative, and inclusive of all people.
+Julia has over thirty years of experience in education leadership and management with a focus on professional development in creating responsive and inclusive learning environments, experiential education, play-based learning, arts education, curriculum development, early childhood education, and other progressive education practices.
+She also has decades of experience in family and community engagement through her various roles in school, institutional, and community-based education.

 Julia is a Philadelphia-area native and resides in the Mt.
 Airy section.
-She is the mother of two Black biracial teenage sons, Judah and Isaiah.
+She is the mother of beautiful young adults, Judah and Isaiah.
 Julia has been a congregational school teacher at Mishkan Shalom for over ten years.
 She has integrated her secular education knowledge and training into her congregational education role, creating classroom communities that focus on kindness, creativity, and collaboration.

 Our board & trustees